leonp/thisdaysportion/_posts/2020-05-31-kraftwerk-future-music.md

 ---
 title: "Kraftwerk: Future Music from Germany"
 category: thinking
+sub: "Schütte’s book is good, until it gets to 1986, which is when the new music more or less stops.
+Yet Kraftwerk’s great albums are more relevant than at any time in the last three decades."
 ---

 I’ve been wanting to read [Uwe Schütte](https://research.aston.ac.uk/en/persons/uwe-sch%C3%BCtte)’s <cite>Kraftwerk: Future Music from Germany</cite> ever since I became aware of the book via [The Quietus’s review](https://thequietus.com/articles/27899-kraftwerk-future-music-from-germany-uwe-schtte-review).